fadeinside/s3air-achievements-plus/README.md

 ## List of features:

-* New exciting 53 achievements ported from RETROACHIEVEMENTS.ORG.
+* New exciting 53 achievements ported from <a href="https://retroachievements.org/game/4874/wiki">retroachievements.org</a>.

 * Incredibly cool menu, based on the design of the Sonic Origins game collection.